ManuelBehrendt/Mera.jl/docs/src/03_particles_Get_Subregions/03_particles_Get_Subregions.md

 ![png](output_71_0.png)

-#### Spherical Shell: Pass the inner and outer radius of the spherical shell in unit "kpc", relative to the box center [24., 24., 24.]:
+#### Spherical Shell:
+Select the inner and outer radius of the spherical shell in unit "kpc", relative to the box center [24., 24., 24.]:

 ```julia